11 Things To Do With Pumpkins After Halloween

 Pumpkin Soup

 If you prefer savory food over sweet, try roasting the pumpkin and blending it into soup.
 You can find many recipes online that cover just about any dietary requirements, such as this vegan roasted-pumpkin soup.
 After removing the seeds and cutting up the pumpkin, you'll roast the sections and then peel them.
 (Cooking first makes the outer skin easier to remove.).
-Even small pumpkins can produce enough meat to make a lot of soup for leftovers.
+Even small pumpkins can make a lot of soup for leftovers.

 3. Make a pumpkin spice latte with actual pumpkin